 A conservation area and hiking trail set amidst a karst rock formation.
 The discovery trail contains various obstacles including hanging bridges, caves, viewing decks and a giant hammock.
-While the 300-hectare park is geographically part of Baras according to the DENR, the jump-off point is Garden Cottages at Kilometer 45 Marcos Highway in the border of Baras and Tanay.
+Technically the Georeserve is part of Baras and not Tanay, but it’s near enough Tanay by proximity.

-RATES: The conservation fee for a full trail visit is at Php 1,400.00 per person, for a group of 7-13 persons.
+RATES: The conservation fee for a full trail visit is at Php 1,500.00 per person on weekdays and 1,800 per person during weekends, for a group of 7-13 persons.
 For inquiries, contact: email@example.com or visit: http://www.masungigeoreserve.com/

 Tanay’s most famous tourist spot is Daranak Falls, a 14-meter high refreshing cascade with a deep basin for swimming.
 The place is quite popular with locals and tourists, so expect a lot of people sightseeing, swimming and having picnics during the weekend.
 To maximize your visit, go on a weekday (except for summer, when the place really gets crowded).